chanyong-bj/dotfiles/README.markdown

 From inside of Vim run

     :BundleInstall

-If this is the first time setting up Vim on the machine, it will be necessary to install Vundle itself, prior to teh bundles.

-    git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

 ## bash
 For those machines where zsh isn't installed or won't easily work, create the